Joachim Müncheberg: Malta, Balkans and North Africa in 1941

 On 22 January 1941, Müncheberg was informed by Gruppenkommandeur Schöpfel that the 7.
 Staffel had to relocate to Sicily in support of X. Fliegerkorps, under the command of General der Flieger (General of the Flyers) Hans Geisler, for actions against the strategically important island of Malta.
 With the opening of a new front in North Africa in mid-1940, British air and sea forces based on the island could attack Axis ships transporting vital supplies and reinforcements from Europe to North Africa.
 To counter this threat the Luftwaffe and the Regia Aeronautica (Italian Royal Air Force) were tasked with bombing raids in an effort to neutralise the RAF defences and the ports.
 That day the unit and a 40-strong detachment of ground crews departed Wevelgem.

 Following a brief stopover in Rome, 7.
 Staffel arrived in Gela on Sicily on 9 February 1941.
 Here Müncheberg received a factory new Bf 109 E-7/N with the Werknummer (factory number) 3826 and marked as "White 12".
 He claimed his first victory in the Siege of Malta on 12 February over a No. 261 Squadron Hurricane south of Siġġiewi, Malta.
 On 16 February Müncheberg claimed his 26th victory over No. 261 Squadron Hurricane of ace Flight Lieutenant James MacLachlan, who baled out severely wounded.
 MacLachlan lost his arm, but returned to combat in late 1941.
-Müncheberg claimed a slow flying Hurricane—he assumed that the Hurricane had engine trouble—on 25 February.
+Müncheberg claimed a slow-flying Hurricane—he assumed that the Hurricane had engine trouble—on 25 February.
 Flying fighter protection for the Stukas, which were targeting the airfield at Luqa, he claimed another Hurricane at 14:06 and another one the following day; the pilot baled out.
 The seven-victory ace Flying Officer Frederic Frank 'Eric' Taylor DFC was probably Müncheberg's victory.
-Taylor was declared missing in action but reported killed when his Mae West lifejacket washed ashore with 20mm cannon shell hole in the chest area.
+Taylor was declared missing in action but reported killed when his Mae West lifejacket washed ashore with a 20mm cannon shell hole in the chest area.
 Pilot Officers P Kearsey and C E Langdon were killed in the same battle.
 Müncheberg said of Taylor, "the fighting spirit of the British pilot was fantastic.
 He tried, although very badly hit, to still attack a Ju 88 [sic]."
 Müncheberg claimed his 33rd victory on 28 March 1941.
 This was also his 200th combat mission which was celebrated by the entire Staffel.